 If the HE AP supports multi-TID aggregation and if the A-MPDU includes two or more QoS Data frames with Ack Policy field equal to Normal Ack or Implicit Block Ack Request and belonging to more than one block ack agreement, then the HE AP shall respond with a Multi-STA BlockAck frame as defined in Acknowledgement context in a Multi-STA BlockAck frame.

-If the HE TB PPDUs carry MPDUs from more than one STA, and if the AP intends to send(#16203) the response in a DL SU PPDU, then the AP shall respond with a Multi-STA BlockAck frame carried in a DL SU PPDU format that contains the appropriate settings in each Per AID TID Info field addressed to(#16334) each STA as defined in 27.4.2 (Acknowledgment context in a Multi-STA BlockAck frame).
+If the HE TB PPDUs carry MPDUs from more than one STA, and if the AP intends to send(#16203) the response in a (#16402)SU PPDU, then the AP shall respond with a Multi-STA BlockAck frame carried in a (#16402)SU PPDU format that contains the appropriate settings in each Per AID TID Info field addressed to(#16334) each STA as defined in 27.4.2 (Acknowledgment context in a Multi-STA BlockAck frame).

 Responding to an HE TB PPDU with an HE MU PPDU